skypeople-devteam/tronsr-template/BUDGET_EXPENSES.md

-Our plan for the Rewards to the voters
-+ Rewards to the voters : 35%
+1) Rewards to the voters : 80%
-Airdrop will be done within a day regularly.
++ Airdreop will be done within a day regularly.
-+ Operation budget : 10%
+2) Operation budget : 10%
-Service management fee
++ Service management fee
-+ Hardware maintenance fee : 10%
+3) Hardware maintenance fee : 10%
-Server maintenance
++ Server maintenance
-+ New Blockchain RND budget : 45%
+4) New Blockchain R&D budget
-We are going to airdrop the 2% of volume at the moment of mainnet for the blockchain system we are developing.
++ We are going to airdrop the 2% of volume at the moment of mainnet for the blockchain system we are developing.

 What is the new blockchain we are developing?
 + Main feature is the "Payment" and the "Item Market" based on the blockchain system.